JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] AWS sends the old devices for remanufacturing.
 - [ ] AWS stores the old devices in a secure place.

+### A developer needs to set up an SSL security certificate for a client's eCommerce website in order to use the HTTPS protocol.
+Which of the following AWS services can be used to deploy the required SSL server certificates?
+(Choose TWO)

+- [ ] Amazon Route 53.
+- [x] AWS ACM.
+- [ ] AWS Directory Service.
+- [x] AWS Identity & Access Management.
+- [ ] AWS Data Pipeline.

 # End